 The State of Indiana requires that a child must be five (5) years of age on or before the date of August 1, in order to enroll in Kindergarten.
 Any waiver of the age requirement is based on the policy of the Public School district in which the child resides.
 (This is usually no more than one month.)
 A family having a child with an August birthday would need to contact the local public school to arrange for screening.

 Trinity Lutheran School continues the time-honored Lutheran tradition of making Home Visits prior to the beginning of school.
-The teachers will call the families and set up an appointment relative to their personal home visit.
+The teachers will contact the families and set up an appointment relative to their personal home visit.
 The teacher presents material germane to the classroom setting including policies and procedures.
 School process and procedure is also discussed at this time.
 Each child can get to know the teacher in the comfortable and convenient environment of their home.